Shelton is a unique organization comprising the following major entities:

 Shelton's Evaluation Center provides psycho-educational assessments for clients from the Dallas area and beyond.
 The Evaluation Center staff of five is led by Laure Ames, Ph.D.

-Students with speech and/or language delays or disorders are evaluated and remediated in the Shelton Speech Clinic directed by Stephanie Hicks.
+Students with speech and/or language delays or disorders are evaluated and remediated in the Shelton Speech and Language Therapy department.
 A staff of seven sees clients privately from the community and school.
 The staff also screens local pre-schools for speech, language and hearing proficiency.

-The Training Center, headed by Nancy Coffman, provides teacher training in a variety of programs including SEE, Alphabetic Phonics, the Association Method and Montessori Applied to At-Risk students.
+The Teacher Education department, headed by Nancy Coffman, provides teacher training in a variety of programs including SEE, Alphabetic Phonics, the Association Method and Montessori Applied to At-Risk students.
 Since 1991, the training programs have given teachers the knowledge to help LD children.
 Outreach also offers an open Summer School in July, serving Shelton students and many from the community.
 Workshops and conference presentations are given throughout the U.S. and overseas.